 Johnson Heritage Post Art Gallery

-Lloyd’s nephew, Duane Johnson from Duluth was the Architect of the building, who worked with Glenn Peterson, a local contractor and Mike Senty owner of “Senty Handcrafted Log Homes” located in - Grand Marais to build the structure.
-The logs used in the construction of the building were Lodgepole Pine from Montana.
+Lloyd’s nephew, Duane Johnson from Duluth, was the architect of the building and worked with Glenn Peterson, a local contractor, and Mike Senty, owner of “Senty Handcrafted Log Homes” located in Grand Marais, to build the structure.
+The logs used in the construction of the building were lodgepole pine from Montana.
 Each tree stood for at least three years after being killed by a fungus deposited under the bark by the Mountain Pine Beetle.
 The interior was finished with a white stain to allow the natural color to come through.

 In addition to the permanent collection of the Anna Johnson paintings, the gallery seeks to promote public awareness of the cultural heritage of the arts in Cook County and the North Shore through high quality exhibits of the work of artists and artisans past and present.